aal80/agentcore-samples/gateway-with-policies/README.md

 make deploy-all-recreate-gateway
 ```

-Now test - **all calls will be denied** because AgentCore Policy Engine uses default-deny and there are no permit policies yet:
+Now test - **tools list will be empty and all tool calls will be denied** because AgentCore Policy Engine uses default-deny and there are no permit policies yet:

 ```bash
 make get-client1-token